AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     <script type="text/javascript" src="/etc.clientlibs/wknd/clientlibs/clientlib-site.js"></script>
     ```

-    We can remove those references because the webpack dev server will generate these artifacts automatically.
+    We can remove those references because the webpack dev server generates these artifacts automatically.

 1. Start the webpack dev server from a new terminal by running the following command from within the **ui.frontend** module: